dfel08/password-generater/README.md

 # Password Generater

-Third assignment for UC-Berkeley Extension Coding Bootcamp.
-This is an assignment to create a password generater with JavaScript.
+Third project while attending UC-Berkeley Extension Coding Bootcamp.
+This is a password generater with JavaScript.
 This was done with the assistance from Kerwin Hy and Jack Sneed (tutor).

 ## Getting Started